fhiso/sources-and-citations/rdfa-bindings.md

 source-type element* is the *base source*.

-{.note}  This representation of *layer derivation links* does not allow an arbitrary set of *layer derivation links* to be encoded, but it does cope with any that are anticipated to arise in practice.
-Applications supporting a greater range of RDFa functionality can express arbitrary collections of *layer derivation links*, and an example of this is given in §5.4.
+{.note}  This representation of *layer derivation links* does not allow an arbitrary set of *layer derivation links* to be encoded as there is no way to reference a *citation layer* that is encoded elsewhere, but it does cope with any tree of derivations which is the case that is anticipated to arise in practice.
+Applications supporting more RDFa functionality than this standard requires can express arbitrary collections of *layer derivation links*, and an example of this is given in §5.4.